dashpradeep99/docker-complete-tutorial/B-infrastructure-as-code.md

    1796d1c62d0c        9 days ago          /bin/sh -c echo '#!/bin/sh' > /usr/sbin/polic   194.5 kB
    0bf056161913        9 days ago          /bin/sh -c #(nop) ADD file:9b5ba3935021955492   187.7 MB
    ```
+13. Check that the labels are still available: `docker inspect --format '{{json .Config.Labels}}' nginx-img:0.2`

+    ```
+{"com.acme.is-beta":"true","com.acme.release-date":"2016-01-01","com.acme.vendor":"Acme Example Corp.","com.acme.version":"0.9.0-beta"}
+    ```

-13. Ensure that every optimization step is followed by a validation step (steps 8-9) to ensure that the image is functionally adequate and does not break any of its base requirements.
+14. Ensure that every optimization step is followed by a validation step (steps 6-9 & 13) to ensure that the image is functionally adequate and does not break any of its base requirements.
 14. Next, consider using a `VOLUME` to make development more flexible.